HISPlayer/UnityWebGL-SDK/setup-guide.md

 # QuickStart Guide
-For simple use cases, getting started with HISPlayer consists of implementing the following steps:
+Getting started with HISPlayer consists of implementing the following steps:

 1. Import and configure package